geometryxyz/msl-secp256k1/README.md

 The curve formula: $y^2 = x^3 + ax + b$ where:

 $a = 0$

 $b = 7$

 In projective coordinates, the point at infinity is `x: 0; y: 1; z: 0`.

-In projective coordinates, the point at infinity is:
+In projective coordinates, the generator point is:

 ```
 x: 55066263022277343669578718895168534326250603453777594175500187360389116729240
 y: 32670510020758816978083085130507043184471273380659243275938904335757337482424
 z: 1
 ```

+## Algorithms included in this repository

+We have implemented these algorithms in Metal:

+- Jacobian formulae:
+    - add-2007-bl
+    - dbl-2009-l

+## Notes

 ### Representations for fast curve arithmetic